docsforadobe/javascript-tools-guide/docs/user-interface-tools/window-class.md

 `Window.confirm(message[,noAsDflt ,title ]);`

-Displays a platform-standard dialog containing a short message and two buttons labeled Yes and No.
+Displays a platform-standard dialog containing a short message and two buttons labeled "Yes" and "No".

 | `message`   | The string for the displayed message.                                                                                                                                                                     |
 |-------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `noAsDflt`  | Optional.
 When `true`, the No button is the default choice, selected when the user<br/>types ENTER.
 Default is `false`, meaning that Yes is the default choice.                                           |
 | `title`     | Optional.
 A string to appear as the title of the dialog, if the platform supports a<br/>title.
 Mac OS does not support titles for confirmation dialogs.
 The default title<br/>string is `"Script Alert."` |

-Returns `true` if the user clicked Yes, `false` if the user clicked No.
+Returns `true` if the user clicked "Yes", `false` if the user clicked "No".

 ### find()

 `Window.find(resourceName)`
 `Window.find(type, title)`

 Use this method to find an existing window.
 This includes windows already created by a script, and windows created by the application (if the application supports this case).

 | `resourceName`   | The name of a predefined resource available to JavaScript<br/>in the current application.                                                                                                                     |
 |------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|